 This is not simply technological hype: the claim to innovation seems firmly steeped in economic theory.
 Arun Sundararajan of New York University Stern Business School draws on a wide range of literature to suggest that platforms 'represent a new structure for organizing economic activity, one that is an interesting hybrid of a market and a hierarchy, and that could signal the evolution of 20th century managerial capitalism into 21st-century crowd-based capitalism'.
 The starting point for this assertion is a juxtaposition between two models for organizing modern economies: 'Markets ...where Adam Smith's famed "invisible hand" determines the prices that balance supply and demand.
-And then there is the "visible hand"-the "hierarchies" that we typically think of as firms or organizations (or government entities).'6
+And then there is the "visible hand"-the "hierarchies" that we typically think of as firms or organizations (or government entities).'

-Drawing on the work of Massachusetts Institute of Technology (MIT) economists Tom Malone, Joanne Yates, and Robert Benjamin, Sundararajan suggests that gigeonomy innovation will fundamentally reshape our economy by incentivizing entrepreneurs to move away from the hierarchical organization of business in large corporations towards open markets: '[A]s digital technologies progress, the coordination costs associated with handling complex product descriptions through markets decrease, thus making market-based activity feasible for a larger set of activities.'
+Drawing on the work of Massachusetts Institute of Technology (MIT) economists Tom Malone, Joanne Yates, and Robert Benjamin, Sundararajan suggests that gigeconomy innovation will fundamentally reshape our economy by incentivizing entrepreneurs to move away from the hierarchical organization of business in large corporations towards open markets: '[A]s digital technologies progress, the coordination costs associated with handling complex product descriptions through markets decrease, thus making market-based activity feasible for a larger set of activities.'
 The result?
 Instead of seeing the rise of the on-demand economy as 'a natural culmination' of digital trends, of outsourcing, and of 'the permeable boundaries of the firm', Sundararajan identifies platforms as 'new institutions' with a radical feature, 'as a hybrid between a pure market and a hierarchy'.
-8

 And it is not only the organization of businesses that has been fundamentally reinvented. '[E]verything about work [will] need to change' too.
-9 Spanning 'job design, organizational structures, management systems, anything associated work processes', the impact of digital innovation seems to know no bounds:
+Spanning 'job design, organizational structures, management systems, anything associated work processes', the impact of digital innovation seems to know no bounds:

 [W]e are seeing the dismantling of centralized workplaces as more and more businesses operate without a headquarters and without a pool of permanent workers, opting instead to build enterprises by drawing on workers who are brought in to complete specific projects or tasks.
-10 administrative costs of such a structure.
-Today, smaller and smaller tasks can increasingly be outsourced with minimal transaction costs to crowds of workers connected to digital platforms.
-11